escortcvh/gohugo-theme-ananke/content/products/laundry-pre.md

 deposits and lift this dirt off the surfaces that are being cleaned

-2. The chemistry for immediate odor control binds odor molecules at the source so that they do not travel to the nose
+2. The chemistry for immediate odour control binds odour molecules at the source so that they do not travel to the nose